drweb86/butil/README.md

 ### Software

 - Microsoft Windows 10 or later;
 - Microsoft .Net Desktop Runtime 7 is required.
-To download it you can open the following [url](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), see section **.NET Desktop Runtime 7.0.0**

-### Advices

-Bug reports is advised to contain:
-- Version, OS;
-- Problem definition(why this is a bug):
-What behavior do you see(you can attach screenshots and videos) What behavior do you expect(you can attach screenshots and videos and describe why your variant is the better) How to reproduce the issue(you can attach screenshots and videos
+Setup will install it.
+- Igor Pavlov's 7-zip.
+Setup will install it.

 ## Compilation